NinoMaj/job-scheduler/README.md

 ### `npm run prod`

 Builds the app for production to the `build` folder.<br>
-Server is started on [http://localhost:3001](http://localhost:3001) and it will server built client app.<br>
+Server is started on [http://localhost:3001](http://localhost:3001) and it will serve built client app.
+Open [http://localhost:3001](http://localhost:3001) in your browser to see the app.<br>

 ### `npm test` / `yarn test`